The Sony FX3 like the A7sIII uses a dual memory card configuration where it can take UHS-II cards or CFexpress Type A cards.

 What Size Memory Card Is Best?

-If you’re coming from older Sony cameras that had a max bitrate of 100Mbps, you’ll quickly notice the higher bitrates of the FX3 just devour data and you’re going to need to get bigger cards.
+If you’re coming from older Sony cameras that have a max bitrate of 100Mbps, you’ll quickly notice the higher bitrates of the FX3 just devour data and you’re going to need to get bigger cards.

 Avoiding Counterfeit Memory Cards